Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/HTML_INJECTION/recommendation.md

-To mitigate the risks associated with HTML injection vulnerabilities, the following recommendations should be implemented:
+To mitigate the risks associated with HTML injection vulnerabilities, consider the following recommendations:

-- Sanitize User Input: Perform proper input validation and sanitization on user-supplied data that will be rendered as part of HTML code.
-Use encoding techniques to ensure that user input is treated as data and not executable code.

-- Use Templating Engines: Utilize secure templating engines or frameworks that automatically escape user input by default, such as Handlebars, Twig, or Django templates.
-These engines help prevent HTML injection by properly handling user input.

-- Whitelisting Input: Implement whitelisting or allow listing approaches to validate and restrict input for HTML elements, attributes, and protocols.
-Only allow specific tags, attributes, and protocols that are necessary for the application's functionality.

-- Contextual Output Encoding: Encode user-generated content based on its context.
+- **Contextual Output Encoding:** Encode user-generated content based on its context.
 Different contexts, such as HTML attributes, JavaScript code, or CSS styles, require specific encoding techniques to prevent HTML injection attacks.
 Use appropriate encoding functions or libraries based on the context.

+- **Sanitize User Input:** Perform proper input validation and sanitization on user-supplied data by stripping any special HTML characters before rendering it as part of HTML code.

+- **Disable Javascript if not needed**: in the context of mobile webviews, disabling Javascript can help significantly reduce the impact of any potential HTML injection.

+- **Use Logic-less Templating Engines:** Templating engines like `Mustache` can help prevent HTML injection by properly handling user input.

 === "Dart"
 	```dart